SymbolAnkit/R/Python.md

    ## Data Munging

-__Pandas__*Provides fast data cleaning, prepration and analysis and is easy to use for data visualization and machine learning.*
+__Pandas__ *provides fast data cleaning, prepration and analysis and is easy to use for data visualization and machine learning.*

 __FIltering and selecting Data__